By: Fox Monstera, #WeLoveConsent Communications & Social Media Intern, DanceSafe & Sloane Ferenchak, #WeLoveConsent Coordinator, Editor

 - Communicating Your Sexual History & Sexual Health & Prevention Measures

 - Contemplating Intentions and Emotions

 - Thinking About the Big Picture

 As we discussed in greater detail in our first #WeLoveConsent Toolbox Series article (which you should read if you haven’t already!), consent is MANDATORY for getting sexy with some cuties.
 This involves making sure everyone involved is awake and in the mental state to understand the situation.
-If anyone has consumed substances, and there hasn’t been a sober conversation about sexy time while using substances, it’s best to wait until everyone is sober to have that conversation and then get sexy.
-Consent is more than getting a “yes” to have sex; establish consent by having a conversation about the desires and boundaries of everyone, how all people want to give and receive consent, how you want check-in during sexy time, and being intentional with your language to help make space for the co-creation of the experience.
+If anyone has consumed substances, and there hasn’t been a sober conversation about sexy time while on substances, it’s best to wait until everyone is sober to have a conversation to establish consent before getting sexy.
+Consent is more than getting a “yes” to have sex; establish consent by having a conversation about the desires and boundaries of everyone, how all people want to give and receive consent, and how you want check-in during sexy time, as well as be intentional with your language to help make space for the co-creation of the experience.

 Be respectful and see your partner(s) as more than just a sexual experience.
 Always ask first before touching or getting intimate with someone.
 These are important practices to have when establishing consent.
-That said, life is complicated and nuanced and there is more involved in hooking up with integrity than just establishing consent.
+That said, life is complicated and nuanced and there is more involved in establishing consent and hooking up with integrity than just communicating about boundaries and asking before touching.
 We explore other aspects of Hooking Up with Integrity below.

 Respectfully Accepting a “No”